r00t-3xp10it/resource_files/README.md

 - 4º run brute_force.rc resource script to search hosts on WAN (**limmit to 300 searchs**)<br />
 `sudo msfconsole -q -x 'setg RANDOM_HOSTS true;setg LIMMIT 300;resource /root/brute_force.rc'`<br /><br />

-<blockquote>Brute force rc scripts requires the msf database to be empty, thats the reason why the scripts cleans the database<br />at exit, because the next time it runs, if the database contains any hosts the script will run the attacks againts database<br />hosts (old hosts) and not the hosts found by current db_nmap scans.</blockquote><br />
+<blockquote>Brute force rc scripts requires the msf database to be empty, thats the reason why the scripts cleans the database<br />at exit, because the next time it runs, if the database contains any hosts the script will run the attacks againts database<br />hosts (old hosts) and not the hosts found by resource script db_nmap scans.</blockquote><br />

 - 5º To populate the database with scans, just instruct the rc script to not clean db (**optional | not-adviced**)<br />
 `msfconsole -q -x 'setg CLEAN false;setg RANDOM_HOSTS true;setg LIMMIT 600;resource /root/brute_force.rc'`<br /><br />